M1v1savva/M1v1savva/README.md

 ---

-### My most recent project:
+### My projects:

-- 📖 [Chesslines](https://chesslines.onrender.com) - this is a tool for organizing your chess opening repertoire.
+- 📖 [Chesslines](https://chesslines.onrender.com) - This is a tool for organizing your chess opening repertoire.

+---

-### My other personal projects:
+#### personal projects:
-- 📖 [mini-renderer](https://chesslines.onrender.com) - rendered an obj. model with a simple OpenGL clone written from scratch.
+- 📖 [mini-renderer](https://chesslines.onrender.com) - Rendered an obj. model with a simple OpenGL clone written from scratch.

-### Team projects:
+#### team projects:
-- 📖 [mini-renderer](https://chesslines.onrender.com) - rendered an obj. model with a simple OpenGL clone written from scratch.
+- 📖 [tetris](https://chesslines.onrender.com) - Led development of an aethetic tetris game with AI powered by genetic algorithm.
+- 📖 [throwing robot](https://chesslines.onrender.com) - The project is still used in university.
+Our team developed ball and cups detection for a beer-pong game

 <!--
 **M1v1savva/M1v1savva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.